Yunnan Arabica Coffee (Xiaoli Kafei)

 Yunnan Arabica Coffee (云南小粒咖啡) is a type of coffee originating from Ethiopia (埃塞俄比亚) or the Arabian Peninsula (阿拉伯半岛).
-It is cultivated in regions across China, including Fujian (福建), Guangdong (广东), Hainan (海南), Guangxi (广西), Sichuan (四川), Guizhou (贵州), and Yunnan (云南).
-In recent years, Yunnan has rapidly developed its coffee industry, becoming the leading producer in China with more than 99% of the country’s coffee grown here.
+Arabica coffee is native to Ethiopia or the Arabian Peninsula and is cultivated in various regions of China, including Fujian (福建), Taiwan (台湾), Guangdong (广东), Hainan (海南), Guangxi (广西), Sichuan (四川), Guizhou (贵州), and Yunnan (云南).
+Arabica coffee prefers full sunlight and moist conditions, growing best in temperatures between 18°C and 28°C. It thrives in sandy, fertile, well-drained soil and is typically propagated through cuttings or seeds.

 History and Development of Yunnan Arabica Coffee